mrkutly/endless-syncopation/README.md

-# Ted Reed Syncopation Bot
+# Syncopation for the Hypermodern Drummer

 Thanks for looking at my repo :)